 Hwange Explorer by Air

-This 3 night Hwange Explorer safari to Davison's Camp in Hwange National Park is an ideal add-on to time in Victoria Falls.
+This 3 night Hwange Explorer safari to Davison's Camp in Hwange National Park is an ideal add-on to time in Victoria Falls and Chobe.

 Hwange National Park is big game country with massive herds of elephants, especially visible at the end of the dry season in September, as well as lion, buffalo, hyena and plenty of antelope.

 You take a short charter flight to Hwange airstrip.
 From there you will be transfer onto a 4 x 4 vehicle for your game-viewing transfer to the camp.
 Hwange’s mix of different veld and landscape types means that game viewing is productive year round.
 And the Bird-life in the area is prolific (400+) and varied.
 You will get to experience this all in the 1 hr+ game-viewing transfer to the camp.

 Davison's Camp is a classic African tented camp, with the 8 tents situated beneath a grove of false mopane trees overlooking a productive waterhole and the open plains beyond.
 The main area comprises of a spacious lounge and dining room.
 Which leads out onto an expansive pine deck and an open campfire area.
 Perfect spot for convivial evening musings or star gazing.
 The refreshing pool and its loungers are beautifully positioned for idle relaxation.
 While a small upper deck is an ideal location from which to watch wildlife at the waterhole.

 What about an extension to this Hwange Explorer safari?
 You could extend this safari by adding 2 nights (or more) at Camp Amalinda in the Matobo Hills National Park close to Bulawayo.
 Matobo is easily reached by a private road transfer from Hwange.